secureCodeBox/documentation/docs/contributing/test-concept/operator-test.md

 	})
 }
 ```
-We start by creating a cloud cluster context to run the test in.
+We start by creating a context to run the test in.
 Then, we set the CRDs to their initial state.
 In this case the CRDs are [ScanType](/docs/api/crds/scan-type) and [ScheduledScan](/docs/api/crds/scheduled-scan).

 The function `createScanType` sets the initial state for a `nmap` ScanType.
 The different metadata are set manually.
-This is since the test, driven by Ginkgo, does not actually run inside a cluster.
-Instead they run inside of a faked environment that allows the testing of the operator.
+This is because the test, driven by Ginkgo, does not actually run inside a real cluster.
+Instead the tests run inside of a simulated cluster that allows the isolated testing of the operator.
 The `createScanType` function would look like the following:

 ```go
 func createScanType(ctx context.Context, namespace string) {